aratakokubun/cursor-hijack/README.md

 Cursor-hijack does not support some actions for ui components.
 I do not have any solutions for it.
 If you want to use it, please wait for update, sorry.

+3. Applicable only for react based application.

+This application has dependency on react.

 ## Future improvements